mrlijnden/flask-boilderplate-uv/README.md

    sudo certbot renew --dry-run
    ```

-Your Nginx server is now secured with Let's Encrypt SSL/TLS certificates, and HTTPS is enabled for your Flask application.
+Your Nginx server is now secured with Let’s Encrypt SSL/TLS certificates, and HTTPS is enabled for your Flask application.